 Best Fit

-Health systems expanding remote patient monitoring programs, post-acute care organizations, and hospitals looking to augment bedside monitoring with continuous wearable data.
+Health systems growing remote monitoring programs, post-acute care groups, and hospitals adding wearable data to their bedside monitoring.

 7. Bamboo Health